near/docs/docs/5.tutorials/examples/hello-near.md

   </TabItem>
 </Tabs>

-Your contract will be **compiled** and **deployed** to an **account** in the `testnet` network.
-When done, a browser window should open.

 ---

 ## Interacting With Hello NEAR

-![img](/docs/assets/examples/hello-near.png)
-*Frontend of Hello NEAR*

 Go ahead and login with your NEAR account.
 If you don't have one, you will be able to create one in the moment.
 Once logged in, change the greeting and see how our Hello NEAR app greets you!

+![img](/docs/assets/examples/hello-near.png)
+*Frontend of Hello NEAR*

 ---

 ## Structure of a dApp
 Now that you understand what the dApp does, let us take a closer look to its structure:

 1. The frontend code lives in the `/frontend` folder.